What is Link Profile?

 Link Profile Examples

 A dentist in Seattle audits their link profile and finds 340 backlinks from 78 referring domains.
 Most come from local directories, the Chamber of Commerce, and a few patient review sites.
 Anchor text is mostly branded (“Seattle Family Dental”) with natural variations.
-Healthy profile — no action needed beyond continuing to earn editorial links.
+Healthy profile.
+No action needed beyond continuing to earn editorial links.

 An ecommerce store discovers that a previous SEO agency built 2,000 links from blog comment spam and foreign directories.
 Their link toxicity score is alarming.
 After disavowing the worst offenders and earning fresh links through content published by theStacc, their organic traffic recovers within 3 months.